jlarosee/m35-knowledge-base/lijin.md

 ## mar 13
 Our first 1:1!

 Setting the stage, getting to know one another.
 Talk about how specifics or broader ideas, blockers, frustrations, etc. These checkins are FOR YOU.
 (These are status updates)

+ON CALLLLLL - we reviewed

 How are things going overall?
 - great likes the work
-- QAS exciting -
+- QAS exciting!

-What's been going well?

 Frustrations?
 - pacing is good!
+  - better than at AWS
 - some of tickets are over scoped - kpi

 Do you feel clear on priorities?